telerik/ajax-docs/controls/chart/understanding-radchart-types/bezier-charts.md

 The Bezier chart is often used for modelling data by interpolating data points, through which curved lines pass.

-To draw a Bezier chart series you add (1 + 3 x N) items to a series.So you can have 4 data points or 7, 10, 13, etc.The simplest set of data would be 4 data points: two end points and two "control points" that control the position and amount of curvature in the line between the two end points.See the figures below for examples.
+To draw a Bezier chart series you add (1 + 3 x N) items to a series.
+So you can have 4 data points or 7, 10, 13, etc. The simplest set of data would be 4 data points: two end points and two "control points" that control the position and amount of curvature in the line between the two end points.
+See the figures below for examples.
 Each of the data points must have a X and Y value.

 To create a simple vertical Bezier Chart set the SeriesOrientation property to **Vertical**.
 Set the RadChart DefaultType property or ChartSeries.Type to **Bezier**.
 Create a series and add four chart items with X and Y values.